Antonym Practice Lists

 Word-O-Rama’s game show format asks students to choose correct antonyms, synonyms, definitions and sentences for words on their list.

-Try Word-O-Rama with the K-1st Grade Antonyms word list.
+Try Word-O-Rama with the K-1st Grade Antonyms list.

-Sentence and Paragraph Writing allow teachers to assign writing tasks that can incorporate antonyms and synonyms.
+Sentence and Paragraph Writing allow teachers to assign writing tasks that can provide synonym and antonym practice.
 Teachers may choose one of the preset directions for Sentence Writing or write their own such as: write an antonym for each word.

-Try Sentence Writing with the 2nd-3rd Grade Antonyms word list.
+Try Sentence Writing with the 2nd-3rd Grade Antonyms practice list.